 User Perception

 Parameters affect how users perceive your token.
-High supply with low price can seem less valuable.
-Low supply with high price can seem more exclusive.
 Professional names and symbols build trust.
+Supply and price affect perceived value.

 Common Parameter Mistakes